Migrating to Journey Frameworks

 You’ll create a new Journey that functions as the Framework you have already set up.
 Here you see how I create a new Journey with the same name as the Framework that I want to move.

 Immediately you see how we now can utilize the extra capabilities that a Journey brings even on this level.
-Like Metrics, but also Key Opportunities, Insights and Solutions (and images).
+Like Metrics, but also Key Opportunities, Insights, Solutions and even images.

 Name the phases in the journey